 I am Qasim Chaudhari and here is some background on how this website started.

 One day my friend Azam gave me Digital Communications – A Discrete-Time Approach written by Michael Rice.
 Reading a few pages of his book ignited a spark in my heart and made me wonder how could something be so beautiful and coherent.
 It was like poetry.
 The preface introduced me to fred harris and his book Multirate Signal Processing for Communication Systems.
 I read them multiple times and always found myself asking why these concepts seem complicated when they could be explained in a much easier manner.
 I realized that grandmasters usually focus more on exploring the exciting stuff than making it easier for others to comprehend.
 Since I had this coherent picture of the art of DSP applied to the science of wireless communications in my mind (or so I thought), I started writing about these topics myself.

 Fortunately, I had time available at my hands because I enjoyed working in my lab at home on electronics hobbyist projects in the morning hours.
-From there, it was simply a matter of replacing one hobby with the other and showing up (or waking up) every morning while continuing my day job.
+From there, it was simply a matter of replacing one hobby with the other and showing up (or waking up) every morning while continuing my day tasks.

-During the past 10 years, I have worked in different universities and organizations, each time on a new project.
+During the past decade, I have worked in different universities and organizations, each time on a new project.
 This helped me in making new connections between seemingly disparate concepts and distinguishing the forest from the trees.
 It was surprising to discover that more knowledge actually takes less space in our minds.